red-gate/puppet-bootstrap-v2/README.md

 # Puppet bootstrap scripts

 This repository contains a set of scripts to bootstrap the installation and configuration of a Puppet server and Puppet agents.
-These scripts are designed to be used in Brownserve environments, but may well be easily adapted to other environments.
+These scripts are designed to be used in Redgate environments, but may well be easily adapted to other environments.

 The scripts have been tested on the following operating systems: